sudo-self/PiRa1n-OS/README.md

 SHA256: d2ef53901e08ccddd9a0b5f56d18260027b1a5fe82b1112c0e85cccfaf2f1c30

 ## Build yourself piRa1n-OS
+The tool used to build piRa1n-OS (pi-gen) supports Debian Buster and Ubuntu Xenial.
+More informations on pi-gen can be found [here](https://github.com/RPi-Distro/Pi-gen).

 To install the required dependencies for pi-gen you should run:
 ```bash
 apt-get install coreutils quilt parted qemu-user-static debootstrap zerofree zip \